ricardoemerson/create-flutter-widgets-and-classes/README.md

 # Settings

-The **Flutter Creator** has many settings that change it's behavior when creating Interfaces, GetX Features and MobX Store.
+The **Flutter Tools** has many settings that change it's behavior when creating Interfaces, GetX Features and MobX Store.

-> The previous name of extension was **Create Widgets and Classes for Flutter** and now the name it's **Flutter Creator**.
+> The previous name of extension was **Create Widgets and Classes for Flutter** and now the name it's **Flutter Tools**.
 So in your VSCode the name of extension in settings will be the new name.

 ## Create Folder for Interfaces